Jayanca District: History

-The district's origin is unclear, however in his book Misceláneas Australes Enrique Brünning reports that the valley was settled by Llapchillully, the favored tailor of Naylamp, the mythical founder of Lambayeque.
+The district's origin is unclear, in his Miscelánea Antártica, the 16th-century chronicler Miguel Cabello de Balboa recounts the legend that the valley was first settled by Llapchillully, the favored tailor of Naylamp, the mythical founder of the lambayeque culture (of mochica ethnicity).
+Cabello’s account was later studied by Enrique Brünning in relation to this tradition.
 American anthropologist Izumi Shimada has claimed that the district's first inhabitants, the Sarayoq, belonged to the Andean civilization known as Chavín de Huántar, who formed their first rural settlements in the fertile valleys of Jayanca, Salas, and Motupe.

 During the Incan period Jayanca was subdued by the Inca Huayna Capac who, commanding 40,000 men, left Cusco and headed for Quito.
 During his voyage, he conquered several valleys of the north coast, among them Jayanca.